 Teaching and learning at Uppsala University

 The programme for Teaching and learning at Uppsala University contains visions for the University’s teaching and learning activities and their further development.
-The programme is rooted in the University’s Mission and Core Values (UFV 2013/110) and provides guidance regarding the organisation of first- and second-cycle education (Bachelor’s and Master’s programmes) as well as several issues regarding third-cycle education (PhD programmes).
+The programme is rooted in the University’s Mission, Goals and Strategies and provides guidance regarding the organisation of first- and second-cycle education (Bachelor’s and Master’s programmes) as well as several issues regarding third-cycle education (PhD programmes).
 The programme encompasses four overall objectives for teaching and learning, which together provide a substantive framework for sustainable quality assurance and enhancement.

 These four objectives were established in the programme for Teaching and Learning from 2008, and are firmly grounded in research within the field of academic teaching and learning as well as in practical experience and established best practice.
 The programme highlights how the University, its teachers and other staff develop conditions for high-quality education and for student learning, how students contribute to and benefit from the opportunities that these conditions provide, and how teachers’ competences are enhanced and rewarded.